mmitch/git2html/README.md

 `-i <branch>` ignores the given branch in the output.
 This parameter can be used multiple times to suppress multiple branches.

+`-x` will use an external CSS file instead of inlining the CSS in every file.

+`-h`, `--help` or no parameters at all will show a short help text.

 ## Example